 Janus-Faced Democracy?
 Democratic Foreign Policy and the Use of Force since the End of the Cold War, Universität Bremen, Bremen International School of Social Sciences (BIGSSS), Institut für Interkulturelle und Internationale Studien (InIIS), November 16, 2009.

 Kriegsbeteiligung: Gegen den Willen der Bevölkerung, Katapult: Magazin für Kartografik und Sozialwissenschaft, July 6, 2016.
 [Link]

 Essay Contribution to ‘”Boot Camp”: Ten Years of Qualitative and Multi-Method Research’, edited by Colin Elman, Newsletter of the American Political Science Association Organized Section for Qualitative & Multi-Method Research 9: 2 (2011), 13-14.
 [PDF]

 Conference and Workshop Papers

 National Restrictions on the Use of Military Force: A Conceptual Framework, International Studies Association, 59th Annual Convention, San Francisco, April 4-7, 2018.
 [PDF]

-Patterns of Political Ideology and Security Policy (with Tim Haesebrouck), Workshop on Party Politics of Foreign and Security Policy in Europe, Amsterdam, October 5-6, 2017.
+Patterns of Party Politics in Foreign and Security Policy (with Tim Haesebrouck), Workshop on Party Politics of Foreign and Security Policy in Europe, Amsterdam, October 5-6, 2017.